 Mentored Professional Experience (MPE)

 The Center for the Humanities is a participating unit in Arts & Sciences’ Office of Graduate Studies Mentored Professional Experience (MPE) program.
-Working with their staff mentors, MPEs in the humanities center develop projects that engage with humanities impact reporting, project management, symposium and event planning, humanities program research and development, grant writing and/or community engagement.
+Working with their staff mentors, students completing MPEs in the humanities center develop projects that engage with humanities impact reporting, project management, symposium and event planning, humanities program research and development, grant writing and/or community engagement.

 NEH Humanities@Work Internship Program